commitdev/zero-frontend-react/README.md

 ### Backend Repo

-The corresponding backend for this app is [zero-deployable-backend].
+The corresponding backends for this app are [zero-backend-go] or [zero-backend-node].

 ## Other links